ibis (plural: ibis):

 Every month, you receive a dividend to the tune of say, 150 dollars, which you can use to support whatever social cause you value the most.
-Do you have one in mind?
+We’ll call this money “ibis”.
+So, do you have a cause in mind?
 Fantastic.
 If not, you can even give some portion of this money to somebody else that you know and trust.
 When the dust settles, your $150 and the $150 of everybody around you will eventually benefit some social cause, droplets of change which, placed in the hands of the people, becomes a $400 billion ocean of real democratic progress.

 This vision is the basis of Universal Basic Philanthropy, or UBP for short.
 More specifically, here is how it works:

 - The government collects taxes from the regular economy as governments do.

 - It distributes the money in equal amounts to all adult individuals in the form of a special charity dividend.

 - Individuals may transfer any portion of the dividend to any other individual if desired.